Photowalking

 Photowalking is a communal activity of camera enthusiasts who gather in a group to walk around with a camera for the main purpose of taking pictures of things that interest them.
 The word is sometimes used incorrectly in the marketing title of a photography class or workshop.
 Although the term implies the single activity of taking pictures while walking, the more modern use of the term specifically relates to a communal activity of camera enthusiasts.

-The activity is typically organized by camera clubs, ad hoc gatherings from online forums such as Facebook or Twitter, or sponsored by commercial organizations or photographers such as the Scott Kelby's yearly Worldwide Photowalk, and the now-canceled yearly 500px Global Photowalk.
+The activity is typically organized by camera clubs, ad hoc gatherings from online forums such as Facebook or Twitter, usually led by experience photographers and sometimes are sponsored by commercial organizations.
+When Instagram had community development team, they encouraged global photowalks called Worldwide Instameet, and this introduced photowalks to spread even wider globally.
+Since the COVID-19 pandemic some photographers and bloggers also started organizing virtual photowalks within their community, sharing their personal experiences around the globe.

 Photowalks vs street photography

 Photowalking is sometimes compared to street photography, a type of documentary photography activity.
 However, although a person participating in a photowalk may practice street photography, they are not limited to that scope; they may also practice Macro photography, Architectural photography, Nature photography, etc. Also, street photography is typically an activity practiced as an individual photographer rather than in a group.